Kitís Secret Guitar, Gear, and Music Page

 Review written in 2010

 Pete Cornish P-1 - A modified custom version of the "Ram's Head" Big Muff, made by Pete Cornish.
 Although Pete does not like to call what he makes clones, the P-1 is very much a Big Muff circuit at it's core, and one of the best.
 Pete also made a different version with a smoother tone control and less mids scoop, called the P-2.
 The P-1 is very rare and very expensive.
 Sort of the Ferrari of Big Muffs.
 It was originally made for David Gilmour of Pink Floyd in 1976, and called the Custom Fuzz, also sometimes referred to as the Cornish Fuzz.
 Pete renamed it P-1 in 2006 to fit in with his subsequent pedal naming nomenclature.
 Pete calls his later Muff pedal, the P-2, a superior pedal to this, but I actually like the P-1 better.
 It all depends on what tone you are looking for.
-This was a very high quality, road worthy Big Muff.
+This is a very high quality, road worthy Big Muff.

 According to Pete, around 1974 or 1975 he was sent seven of David Gilmour's Big Muff pedals, of various ages and types, and asked to select the one he (Pete) considered to be the best to reproduce, but with the following improvements: add power supply de-coupling, add input/output double buffers to maintain a constant high impedance signal, and to improve the reliability and reduce PCB size, using the best components that were available at the time.
 Pete built this into David's "Animals" touring pedal board in 1977.
 It was likely one of the first "boutique" Big Muffs ever made.
 In 2006 Pete made a pedal version of the Custom Fuzz to sell to other musicians, called the P-1.
 It is built in a sturdier enclosure than a stock Big Muff, perfect for the hard life of a touring musician's gear.